How An English Teacher May Draw From The Socratic Seminar Method In Order To Further Engage Tenth Grade Students During Discussion

 Primary Advisor/Dissertation Chair

 Secondary Advisor/Reader One

 This paper explores how the Socratic seminar method, in its fullest form, increases student participation and engagement in the areas of higher order thinking, text dependence, and listening and responding skills.
 Using classroom observations and student feedback from my 10th grade English class, I describe the various transformations that have occurred as a result of implementing research-based best practices around the Socratic seminar method, and consider their broader implications for teachers teaching this method.
 Findings show the value of gathering student feedback, utilizing peer critique, implicitly teaching and practicing desired competencies, and incorporating the learning of lifelong skills into curriculum.

 Action Research, Focus Group, Observation, Survey (attitude scale, opinion, questionnaire)

 Vincent Hogshead, Rebekah Margaret, "How An English Teacher May Draw From The Socratic Seminar Method In Order To Further Engage Tenth Grade Students During Discussion" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4319.